Master Plan Update FAQ

 - Airport Management Consultant Group (AMCG) of Centennial, CO | General Aviation Industry Market Analysis and Demand/Capacity Assessment

 - Leibowitz and Horton of Greenwood Village, CO | Financial Implementation Analysis including benefit/cost evaluations and a financial feasibility of future capital/maintenance programs

 - Quantum Spatial of Sheboygan, WI | Aerial photography, ground survey, and GIS products to meet FAA 5300-18B requirements for Airports GIS data submittal.

 How is public involvement being integrated into the development of the Airport Master Plan?

 The master planning process is, by nature, interactive.
-A multi-faceted public and stakeholder involvement program is being implemented so that interested parties have opportunities to participate at key points throughout the course of the study.
-During the Master Plan process, the Airport will be engaging the community through public open houses, media (newspaper), social media, the Airport’s Master Plan website, and the Northern Colorado Regional Airport Planning and Development Subcommittee (PDSC).
-Please see the project schedule for approximate timing of the public open house events.
+A multi-faceted public and stakeholder involvement program was implemented to allow interested parties opportunities to participate at key points throughout the study.
+The Airport engaged the community through public open houses, media (newspaper), social media, the Airport’s Master Plan website, and the Northern Colorado Regional Airport Planning and Development Subcommittee (PDSC).

 Will capacity at the airport be considered?